Understanding Docker Containers Before You Install

 USER appuser

-Docker is powerful but introduces complexity.
-For a simple single-server setup with one or two applications, traditional installation methods are often simpler and easier to debug.
-You have direct access to the filesystem, straightforward log locations, and no additional abstraction layer to reason about.
+Docker adds meaningful complexity to server management.
+For straightforward single-server deployments with one or two applications, traditional installation methods are often easier to maintain.
+You have direct access to the filesystem, standard log locations, and no additional abstraction layer to reason about when something goes wrong.

-If you run a single WordPress site on a VPS, a traditional LAMP setup is likely easier to manage than containerising WordPress, Nginx, MySQL, and PHP separately.
-You gain simplicity at the cost of some flexibility and environment consistency.
+If you run a single WordPress site or a basic PHP application on a VPS, a conventional LAMP setup may serve you better than containerising each component separately.
+You gain simplicity and straightforward debugging at the cost of some environment consistency.